pharmaR/riskassessment/README.md

 - Set of panels that displays the details and metrics of the selected package

-- Comment functionality leave a comment for individual metrics as well as (overall comment) on the package
+- Comment functionality that allows users to comment on individual metrics as well as provide an overall comment on the selected package

-- Download report functionality to download the package details in html or word doc format
+- Download report functionality to obtain either an html or a word document with the metrics displayed in the application

 ### License